12 reasons why you need an alternative CMS to WordPressVegard Ottervig on

 But, with so many plugins the performance and security is in peril.
 The sheer amount of documentation accompanying all the different plugins and themes you might end up with will deliver just the opposite result: a severe lack of control.

 The inherent presentation of your site hierarchy further builds up a feeling of lacking control.
-There is no tree structure—and the separate (!) overviews of pages, posts, portfolios, and whatever else of custom content types your plugins deliver, are shown in cluttered lists with dashes to emphasize where in the hierarchy a given element belongs.
+There is no tree structure in the content admin—and the separate (!) overviews of pages, posts, portfolios, and whatever else of custom content types your plugins deliver, are shown in cluttered lists with dashes to emphasize where in the hierarchy a given element belongs.

 Lastly, a word on menus in WordPress: You create a menu in a separate location in the CMS.
 When you then proceed to create new pages and have not chosen that new pages are to be automatically added to the menu, you must navigate to the menu creator and add the new page to the menu.
 Twice the work for the same result.